FFmpeg/FFV1/ffv1.md

 +---+---+---+---+
 ```

-`X` is the current processed Sample.
-The identifiers are made of the first letters of the words Top, Left and Right.
+The labels for these relative samples are made of the first letters of the words Top, Left and Right.

 ## Median Predictor